Thraxis *** *Party level: 9 to 10* ## Introduction Thraxis is a silver-armoured mechanical bull forged for war, powered by the stolen soul of an elf betrayed by the very adventurers he trusted. Now hiding in an unstable mountain cave, he lashes out at intruders with a mixture of rage, sorrow, and in

 # Thraxis *** *Party level: 9 to 10* ## Introduction Thraxis is a silver-armoured mechanical bull forged for war, powered by the stolen soul of an elf betrayed by the very adventurers he trusted.
 Now hiding in an unstable mountain cave, he lashes out at intruders with a mixture of rage, sorrow, and instinctive violence.

-In the second phase the players have a time limit on how long they can drench him in water to cool him off.
-This is where Thraxis renders the **Branching Boss Fight mechanics:** *** ## Timer-Based Boss Phase As previously mentioned Thraxis gains new abilities when he enters this phase, *he gains his barrier, extra fire damage on all attacks, and a new legendary action.* If the players fail to drench Thraxis in water within 5 rounds then he will stay in Phase 2 until he loses enough hit points to move to phase 3.
-If they do manage to drown Thraxis then the barrier fizzles away and Thraxis becomes significantly weaker. *** #### Trigger & Effect Thraxis’s fury ignites into overwhelming heat in the second stage, causing toxic fumes to pour from his armour and turning him into a more dangerous weapon.
+## Timer-Based Boss Phase In the second phase, the players have a time limit on how long they can drench him in water to cool him off.
+This is where Thraxis renders the **Branching Boss Fight mechanics:** *** As previously mentioned, Thraxis gains new abilities when he enters this phase. *He gains his barrier, 2d4 extra fire damage on all attacks, and a new legendary action.* If the players fail to drench Thraxis in water within 5 rounds, then he will stay in Phase 2 until he is on 65 or fewer hit points, then he moves to Phase 3. *** If they do manage to drown Thraxis, then the barrier fizzles away, and Thraxis becomes significantly weaker.* He stays at his current health and instantly enters phase 3.
+When in phase 3, Thraxis' attacks deal one die less of damage and lose the extra fire damage; he has no bonus actions, legendary actions or legendary resistances.* His body now looks heavy for him to move in, his runes are no longer glowing any colour, as if his soul and energy have vanished.
+Thraxis is too exhausted from the last Phase. *** #### Trigger & Effect Thraxis’s fury ignites into overwhelming heat in the second stage, causing toxic fumes to pour from his armour and turning him into a more dangerous weapon.
 But water can weaken Thraxis faster than simply waiting his rage out, potentially forcing an early phase change and stripping abilities or losing hit points and damage output.
-This all depends on how much water Thraxis is exposed to: *** *Below is a table to help show how this works:*
+This all depends on how much water Thraxis is exposed to. \pagebreakNum

-##### Foreshadowing for Players: * Steam hisses off his armour when splashed, suggesting water affects him. * Pools in the cave shimmer as if calling to the players. * A Nature or Arcana DC 13 check might reveal: “That if the beast was suffocated in a large body of water it will stop his outlash.” *** Subtle clues allow players to better understand their weaknesses and experiment with the environment, making the end reward feel earned.
+##### Foreshadowing for Players: * Steam hisses off his armour when splashed, suggesting water affects him. * Pools in the cave shimmer as if calling to the players. * A Nature or Arcana DC 13 check might reveal: “That if the beast was suffocated in a large body of water it will stop his outlash.” * A player who is hit by Thraxis sees their sweat hit the firey barrier and where the sweat touched the barrier it dissipated for a bit. *** Subtle clues allow players to better understand their weaknesses and experiment with the environment, making the end reward feel earned.

 Thraxis opens the fight as a *medium-speed boss with a single initiative slot.* Each strike lands with heavy precision; his movements and attacks are deliberate.
 His magic use is more strategic, whether healing or pulling enemies closer to hit more targets at once. *** **Phase Two – Rage Unleashed:**

 As the players deal enough pain to Thraxis, he cannot help but lose control.
-He enters a fiery rage which he uses throughout the fight.
-He gains a second initiative roll and now acts twice per round. *Due to this only being tied to the second round the idea is to show the effect of his anger, I have not reduced the damage but increased it by 1d4 fire damage on each attack.* By increasing damage it helps show how with his anger he is stronger than before and his spells are chosen to do more damage and hit opponents more rather than being strategic with them. *** **Phase Three – Overheated Collapse:**
+He enters a fiery rage, which he uses throughout the fight.
+He gains a second initiative roll and now acts twice per round. *Due to this only being tied to the second round, the idea is to show the effect of his anger.
+I have not reduced the damage but increased it by 2d4 fire damage on each attack.* By increasing damage, it helps show how, with his anger, he is stronger than before.
+Thraxis hits opponents with more power and is in a protective shield, allowing him to be more reckless. *** **Phase Three – Overheated Collapse:**

 ### Weather Events | d4 | Description | |:---:|:---| | 1 | *Sunny:* The day starts bright, sunlight glinting off slick rock and high tree leaves.
 Warm air rolls through the valleys, carrying the faint scent of pine and smoke. | | 2 | *Cloudy:* The sky dims with a haze of clouds, their grey edges rippling with wind. | | 3 | *Fierce Winds:* It whips through the mountain paths, scattering dust and bending trees.
 Any climb or ranged attack becomes difficult. | | 4 | *Heavy Rain:* It crashes down in waves, turning paths into rivers of mud.
 Thunder rolls in the distance, getting closer to them the higher they go. |